alexeilebedev/openacr/txt/tut2.md

 Let's briefly consider some such systems.

-* The most famous one is the LISP interpreter as expressed in LISP itself, as expressed by the famous top-level expression `(loop (print (eval (read))))`.
+* The most famous one is the LISP interpreter as expressed in LISP itself, described by the famous self-referential expression `(loop (print (eval (read))))`.
 * Another example is the [self-compiling compiler](#https://en.wikipedia.org/wiki/Bootstrapping_(compilers)).
 All compiled languages have one (and *no* interpreted language has one).
-* And a third example is the template meta-programming sublanguage of C++, using which you can manipulate the very types from which the underlying C++ program is written.
+* And a third example is the template meta-programming sublanguage of C++, using which you can manipulate, using substitution, the very types from which the underlying C++ program is written.

-Joining this list is OpenACR, which is of a different kind: it not only generates most of its own source code and lets you modify this source code with plain command-line tools like sed and awk, and even SQL, without introducing any new language or an interpreter; but it serves as a sort of planter from which you can grow other applications that share these same properties.
+Joining this list is OpenACR, which is of a different kind: it not only generates most of its own source code and lets you modify this source code with plain command-line tools like sed and awk, and even SQL, without introducing any new language or even an interpreter; but it serves as a sort of planter from which you can grow other applications that share these same properties and inter-operate with existing tools.

-Let's go back to our three examples and consider one cycle of application of them.
+Let's go back to our three examples and consider one cycle of application development using them.

 * When a LISP interpreter written in LISP interprets more LISP, it is qualitatively different: it is slower.
 It can only